What would you do if someone broke into your home? Luca Bridgman called the police. It’s what he had been taught to do when something bad happens.

 Papa says he respects the rights of “responsible gun owners.”
 But he also believes it’s simply too easy for guns to fall into the wrong hands.
 “It’s astonishing to me that’s a problem we have.
 It’s a uniquely American problem.”
 In 2016 alone, the Washington Post reports that 23 people have been shot by toddlers.

-For the LGBT community, it was clear that something needed to change after Orlando.
 “When those guns fall into the hands of anti-LGBT or mentally ill Americans, the consequences are equally tragic.
 Forty-nine members of our community were murdered… because of a toxic combination of two things: a deranged, unstable individual who had been conditioned to hate LGBTQ people and easy access to military-style guns,” noted Chad Griffin, president of the Human Rights Campaign, in a statement.

 The good news is that some of these efforts may be starting to pay off.
 In June, White House Democrats staged a sit-in to protest Congress’ inaction on gun control, and shortly after, the Supreme Court ruled Monday that domestic abusers could lawfully have their gun ownership privileges revoked.